Republicans Look To Avoid A Political Headache In Georgia

 But what special elections can be are snapshots in time to gauge how an issue is playing with the electorate.
 And for Democrats, the Georgia race is an important test of whether their months of marches and protests can translate into real votes at the ballot box.

 If Ossoff does win — either on Tuesday or in two months — he'll have a major target on his back from Republicans in 2018.
-But a victory would still fire up the Democratic grassroots and send a warning shot to already worried Republicans about the midterms, when the president's party typically loses an average of 29 seats.
+But a victory would still fire up the Democratic grass roots and send a warning shot to already worried Republicans about the midterms, when the president's party typically loses an average of 29 seats.
 Democrats need 24 seats to take back the House next fall — 23 if Ossoff wins.

-However, if all their money and hype fall short, it may be back to the drawing board for a party already perplexed by Hillary Clinton's loss to despite all her money and staff — just like Ossoff has managed to corral.
+However, if all their money and hype fall short, it may be back to the drawing board for a party already perplexed by Hillary Clinton's loss to Trump despite all her money and staff — just like Ossoff has managed to corral.